gustafholmer/patience/README.md

 # Author: Gustaf Holmer

 # How to run the program:
-Compile then activate the main class in Solitaire.java
+Compile and then run Solitaire.java.

 # Program structure:
 I have organized the program that it has a total of six classes, one of which is an abstract class from which three subclasses inherit.
 These three subclasses are the figures: square, circle and triangle.
 My program consists of 11 classes where two of them are abstract.
 The program also imports images from a folder that has all the gif files with the front and back of the cards.